-That was years ago, and there is a new crop of foodies, myself included, who missed this phenomena the first time around.
+That was years ago, and there's a new crop of foodies — myself included — who missed this phenomena the first time around.
 I decided to give it a try.

 What secret ingredient goes into this no knead bread?
 None.
 It doesn't get simpler than this.
 Flour, salt, yeast and water.

 The results?
 I ended up with a bread that was crusty on the outside and soft and chewy on the inside.
 It's a great bread to serve with a meal or to dip in olive oil.
 Most of the bread didn't make it until dinner that night.
 Every time someone walked through the kitchen, another small piece got sliced off and eaten.

 I didn't end up with the perfect loaf of bread, but I did end up with a darn good loaf, and I'll be making this again (and again and again).
 Not only was it easy, it was so inexpensive.
 Look at these ingredients — it's maybe 75 cents worth of basics.

 - 3 cups of flour (plus more for dusting)